Michael Ferdig Professor

 - Natural genetic variability, as displayed by genetic crosses and outbred populations, provides valuable views of co-adapted systems

 My lab continues to develop the tools and computational framework to reveal and mine the genetic architecture of complex traits.
 Our quantitative trait locus (QTL) mapping approach combined with the power of genomic information and associated tools is well-suited for discovery of key gene interactions, a crucial component of ever-emerging drug resistances.

-- Professor, Biological Sciences, University of Notre Dame
+- Professor, Biological Sciences, University of Notre Dame, IN 2014-Present

 - Post-doctoral Fellowship, NIAID NIH 1997-2001

 - Postdoctoral Fellow, University of Wisconsin-Madison, WI 1997